oyebiyisunday/UFC-GraphQL-API/README.md

 # UFC GraphQL API

-This project is a simple GraphQL API that exposes information about 20 active UFC fighters.
+This project used GraphQL API to expose information about 20 active UFC fighters.

 - Data is stored **in memory** (no database).
 - Implemented using **Apollo Server** and **GraphQL**.